Identity Cloud

 Email provider

-In your staging and production tenant environments, you must configure the email provider with values to connect to your own external SMTP server.
+In your staging and production tenant environments, you must update the email provider configuration with values to connect to something other than the built-in SMTP server.

 Setup process